the time has come to

 These cards were relevant in the original Game of Arbor, but are no longer used in Arbor: Reawoken.

-Shuffle the remaining Cultivation Card deck and the Star Card deck, placing them both to the side of the board.
+Shuffle the remaining Land Card deck and the Star Card deck, placing them both to the side of the board.

-The younger player may go first, as they are young and sprightly.
+The younger player may go first, for they are young and sprightly.

 GLORY